SteelCompendium/compendium/docs/Movement/Forced Movement.md

 ## Forced Into A Fall

-If you can't fly and are force moved across an open space that would cause you to fall, such as being pushed over the edge of a cliff, you continue moving the total distance you were moved first.
+If you can't [[Fly|fly]] and are force moved across an open space that would cause you to fall, such as being pushed over the edge of a cliff, you continue moving the total distance you were moved first.
 If you are still in a position to fall when your move ends, you fall.

 ## Stability